Illumina/PrimateAI/README.md

 9. solvent_accessibility_seqtoseq.hdf5: contains the trained weights for solvent accessibility prediction model.

-Users can download labeled training data on BaseSpace: https://basespace.illumina.com/s/cPgCSmecvhb4
+Users can download extra data on BaseSpace: https://basespace.illumina.com/s/cPgCSmecvhb4
-Or they can prepare their own training, validation, and testing datasets.
+Or they can prepare their own training, validation, and testing datasets according to the formats of demo datasets.

 Users can also download exome-wide predictions of pathogenicity scores from BaseSpace: https://basespace.illumina.com/s/cPgCSmecvhb4